VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

 exists / or is created.
 3. showComposition() : this method displays the composition of a portfolio.
 4. showTotalValue() : this method displays the total value of a portfolio.
-5. showListOfPortfolios() : this method displays a list of portfolios that have been created.
+5. showListOfPortfolios() : this method displays a list of portfolios that have been created along with the type of portfolio.
 6. displayError() : this method displays an error message.
 7. print() : this method prints a message.
+8. barGraph() : this method displays a bar graph using the input got from the controller to show the stock and portfolio performance using asterisks.
+9. choosePortfolioType() : this method displays the type of portfolio to choose from flexible or inflexible.
+10. showStockStat() : this method displays the menu option for stock statistics trend.
+11. showXDayMovingAvg() : this method displays the x-day moving average for a particular stock.
+12. printTreeMapEntries() : this method displays the crossover output for the program, with the string date and other string value showing the type of crossover on the particular date.

 2. IViewImpl :
- Responsibility : IViewImpl is the implementation of the interface IView, which has methods for showing menu to the user, portfolio composition, showing total value, list of portfolios, displaying error messages and printing the messages for user interaction with menu.
+ Responsibility : IViewImpl is the implementation of the interface IView, which has methods for showing menu to the user, portfolio composition, showing total value, list of portfolios, displaying error messages, showing the bar graph for portfolio and stock performance to the user, showing the stock statistics menu, showing the x-day moving average, crossover days, displaying portfolio types to choose from and printing the messages for user interaction with menu.